jepefe/venus-signalk/INSTALL-ON-VENUS.md

 # tmpfs                   473824       168    473656   0% /var/volatile
 # /dev/mmcblk0p1           40862     12370     28492  30% /u-boot
 # /dev/mmcblk0p4         1889740     59984   1715712   3% /data

+and now it was time to install signalk server but apparently I was interrupted before completing that; a while back.
 ```